dbrizard/elwaspatid/paper/paper.md

 * displacement (see Figure \autoref{fig:example}, bottom left)

-An additional space-time diagram, called "de Saint Venant" after the name of the french scientist who introduced it [@de_saint-venant_memoire_1867], is available (see Figure \autoref{fig:example}, bottom right).
+An additional space-time diagram, called "de Saint Venant" after the name of the French scientist who introduced it [@de_saint-venant_memoire_1867], is available (see Figure \autoref{fig:example}, bottom right).
-It combines the actual position of nodes of the bars plotted with respect to time and the visualisation of the waves in the bars (force or velocity).
+It combines the actual position of nodes of the bars plotted with respect to time and the visualization of the waves in the bars (force or velocity).
 It is the discrete version of the continuous form proposed by de Saint Venant.

 ![Space-time diagrams: Force, Velocity; Displacement, de Saint Venant.\label{fig:example}](figures.png){ width=100% }